yelinaung/hugo-blog/content/posts/til-uuid.md

 I was reading up on how the [Envoy proxy generates](https://www.envoyproxy.io/docs/envoy/latest/configuration/http/http_conn_man/headers#config-http-conn-man-headers-x-request-id) `x-request-id` and learned that it uses UUID (Universally unique identifier).
 Well, this is not new.
-We want the requests to be unique regardless of the clients, and the servers.
-We use UUID everywhere these days.
-We use it for the database's primary keys.
+We want the requests to be unique regardless of the clients, and the servers so it makes sense.
+We also use UUID everywhere these days.
+The biggest example is the database records' primary key.
 Most programming languages/web frameworks provide built-in modules/functions to generate these numbers.

 But how do they work?
 What's happening underneath?
 It turns out there are **5 different versions** of UUID, starting from UUID1 ..
 UUID5.